sen-Saptarshi/error404-hackfest24/README.md

 ![different-language](https://talents.blr1.digitaloceanspaces.com/1703411005/i-can-translate-englishnepalifrenchkorean-and-hindi-respectively.png)

-# Tech Stack

 1. **Data Acquisition and Preprocessing:**

    - Gather English to Sanskrit and English to Hindi translation datasets.
    - Preprocess the datasets to clean and normalize the text.

-   > Sources:
+   > Sources: Huggingface, Kaggle

 2. **Model Training:**
-   Train a model using a character-level approach and transformer architecture to understand the grammatical intricacies of each language.
+   We will train a character-level language model based on the Transformer architecture to understand the grammatical intricacies of each language.
+The Transformer will have multiple encoder and decoder blocks.
+The decoder will use the output from the encoder along with the text generated till now and predict the next character in the required language.
+The self attention mechanism will help in translation longer texts and still give accurate results.

    > Libraries used:
    >